kg4ydw/noacli/documentation/Readme-feedback.md

 # QTail search

-It would be easy to add a side dock listing all the found occurrences so far.
-I already keep a list of them.
-I'd just need to flesh out a full QAbstractViewModel and add gui pieces.

 Reverse search is currently not implemented.
 How much is this missed, or is it enough to be able to scroll back and see the highlight?
-Would the list of finds (above) also replace reverse search?
+Does the 'find all' functionality replace reverse search?

-Currently, search is incremental only.
-Traditional search functions seem to search the whole document up front for you.
-This could be added on a timer.

 # Installer?
 Pypi?